hcw-rohan/smses/README.md

 # SMSES Notification system

 Send out a message via SMS, Email and Slack.
-It began as a way to send messages out quickly in an area with no mobile reception but satellite internet.
+It began as a way to send messages out quickly in an area that had mixed mobile reception and interent via Satellite and 3G.
+But it can also be used as a community comms tool.

 ## Getting Started